Commodore OS Downloads

-I needed a version for my 32bit PC so here it is,I thought you would like
+I needed a version for my 32bit IBM PC at the time so here it is,I thought you would like

 There is a key.txt file that comes up when you start Commodore OS so you know what key does what,the keys are made to work with the c64 keyrah interface.

 The following are special key combinations allowing the manipulation of Windows and special effects using a c64 Keyrah keyboard or a windows keyboard:

 Flip to Window Left = Commodore key(ALT) + SHIFT + LEFT(f1)